NVIDIA/deepops/docs/deepops/dgx-pod.md

    Follow the setup, configure, and deploy instructions in the [DGXie Guide](dgxie.md).

-note: The following K8s services are especially helpful for air-gapped environemnts
+> Note: The following K8s services are especially helpful for air-gapped environemnts

 3. (Optional) Deploy Internal Container Registry